How to Spend a Layover in Miami

 This part of Miami is known for its art deco architecture.
 We loved walking around and checking out the bright colored buildings along Collins Avenue and Ocean Drive.
 Both streets have an abundance of restaurants and cafes to grab a bite to eat or a margarita to drink, but there are other streets near by that are worth checking out.
 We stumbled upon a pedestrian only area called Espanola Way, which was filled with cute little Mexican, Italian and Spanish cafes.

 The highlight of South Beach, of course, is the beach, which is accessible through Lummus Park, located on Ocean Drive.
 The park has plenty of swings and play structures that are perfect for toddlers and kids.
 You can access the beach through various places along the park.
+Pack along some reef safe travel sized sunscreen in your carry-on to avoid getting sunburned!

 Heading back to the airport